EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Introduction

 Absorption lines are a generic feature of a class of models where dark matter is a composite particle with a discrete energy spectrum.
 The presence of a small electromagnetic coupling can allow the transitions between different dark matter energy states via emission/absorption of a photon.
 As a specific example, we will consider dark matter to be a composite particle made of two elementary particles of the dark sector.
 A strong dark attractive potential between the constituents makes dark matter stable on cosmological scales.
 As a whole dark matter stays electromagnetically neutral, while the constituents carry a millicharge.
 This simple model allows us to describe dark matter as a bound state with weak electromagnetic transitions similar to a hydrogen atom.
 The generic signatures of such models will include both absorption as well as emission lines in experiments.
-While a lot of work in the past has been on dark matter induced emission lines \cite{2010JCAP...05..021K,2012PhRvD..86k5013C,2014JCAP...05..033F,2014PhRvD..89l1302C} and electromagnetic signals in colliders \cite{2022JHEP...06..047B,2010PhRvD..82g5019F}, only a few touch upon the absorption signatures of dark matter \cite{2007PhRvD..75b3521P,2010PhRvD..81i5001K}.
+While a lot of work in the past has been on composite dark matter induced emission lines \cite{2010JCAP...05..021K,2012PhRvD..86k5013C,2014JCAP...05..033F,2014PhRvD..89l1302C} and electromagnetic signals in colliders \cite{2022JHEP...06..047B,2010PhRvD..82g5019F}, only a few touch upon the absorption signatures of dark matter \cite{2007PhRvD..75b3521P,2010PhRvD..81i5001K}.
 In addition to electromagnetic/radiative transitions, the transitions between different energy states can happen via inelastic scattering between dark matter particles.
 This has been studied in the context of small scale structure problems like the core-cusp problem and the missing satellite problem \cite{1994Natur.370..629M,2008ApJ...676..920K,2008AJ....136.2648D,2011ApJ...742...20W,1996ApJ...462..563N,1997ApJ...490..493N,1999MNRAS.310.1147M,2013PhRvD..87j3515C,2014PhRvD..89d3514C,2016PhRvD..94l3017B,1999ApJ...522...82K,1999ApJ...524L..19M,2015PhRvD..91b3512F,2016JCAP...07..013F,2015JCAP...01..021S,2017JCAP...03..048B,2018PhRvD..97b3002D}.
+Additionally, composite dark matter models have also been invoked to resolve the Hubble tension \cite{2022PhRvL.128t1301C, 2022PhRvD.105i5005B}.
+We would like to emphasize that even though our dark matter is a bound state of milli-charged constituents, as a whole it is electromagnetically neutral.
+Therefore the existing direct and indirect constraints on millicharged dark matter models do not directly apply to us.
+However, higher order electromagnetic moments of dark matter give rise to signals at direct detection experiments specially sensitive to small recoil such as XENON 10 \cite{2011PhRvL.107e1301A}, XENON 100 \cite{2016PhRvD..94i2001A, 2017PhRvD..96d3017E}, Dark-Side \cite{2018PhRvL.121k1303A}, SENSEI (protoSENSEI@surface \cite{2018PhRvL.121f1803C} and protoSENSEI@MINOS \cite{2019PhRvL.122p1801A}), and CDMS-HVeV \cite{2018PhRvL.121e1301A}.
+We discuss these constraints in section \ref{sec:paramspace2}.